Underdog promo code CBSSPORTS2: New play $5, get $75 offer on NFL, NBA, more

 QB Drake Maye, New England Patriots, 1.5 passing touchdowns - Lower (1.03x)

-Maye has thrown one or fewer touchdown passes in two of his last three games.
+Maye has cooled off of late, having thrown one or fewer touchdown passes in two of his last three games.
 In the first meeting with Buffalo, he did not throw for a touchdown.
 The SportsLine model projects 1.4 touchdowns, giving this a 3.5 out of 5 rating.
 Pick it at Underdog:

 QB Jordan Love, Green Bay Packers, 1.5 passing touchdowns - Higher (1.1x)

-Love has gone over his total in four of his last five road games, with an average of 2.6 passing touchdowns per game.
+Love has played well away from home this season.
+In fact, he has gone over his total in four of his last five road games, with an average of 2.6 passing touchdowns per game.
 The SportsLine model projects 1.5 passing touchdowns, giving this a 3 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 WR Amon-Ra St. Brown, Detroit Lions, 6.5 receptions - Lower (1.03x)

-St. Brown has failed to surpass his receptions market in four of his last five games against teams with a winning record.
+St. Brown has gone under his receptions market in four of his last five games against teams with a winning record.
 The model is projecting 6.1 receptions, giving this a 4 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.35x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.